About Our School

 - Small class size.
 We have two traditionally trained Montessori teachers and two highly skilled classroom assistants who interact with 25 children.
 We maintain at least an eight-to-one child/teacher ratio at all times.

 - Individualized learning.
 We listen to, follow, observe, and respect the children, guiding their natural interests and allowing them to realize their full potential.

 - A mixed-age class.
 Children ages three to six work and learn together, allowing each to develop socially and intellectually at his or her own pace while encouraging older children to help younger ones, and younger children to model the behavior of older ones.

 - a full Montessori environment

 - morning and extended-day programs

-- weekly half-hour classes in music, art, and Spanish for extended-day students
+- weekly half-hour classes in Spanish for extended-day students

 - optional early drop-off and lunch

 - occasional afternoon field trips to Ann Arbor’s many cultural resources, such as museums, parks, libraries, local businesses, and events